billybetz/ft_ls/README.md

 # ft_ls
-Reproduction of the iterm's ls command in C language
+Reproduction of the Unix's ls command in C language